alanpaterson82/project3/README.md

 ## Future Plans

-- To further improve the user experience in future versions I would limit the guesses (i.e only allow single letters with an appropriate warning if this is not adhered to).
+- To further improve the user experience in future versions I would limit the guesses (i.e only allow single letters with an appropriate warning if this is not adhered to)
-- I would also include improved graphics with incorrect guesses resulting in a symbolic body part being added to the hangman's noose as per the classic game
+- I would also include improved graphics with incorrect guesses resulting in a symbolic body part being added to the 'hangman' as per the classic game

 <br>